otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-node-js-rest-api-4.md

 import rateLimit from 'express-rate-limit'
 ```

-Create a `rateLimit` object, with the following options:
+Create a `rateLimit` object with the following options:

 - `windowMs`- 10 minute window
 - `max` - Limit each IP address to 5 requests per window